-My life changed dramatically after suffering a traumatic brain injury (TBI) in 2013.
-I do not remember the accident and only have vague memories of the weeks and months that followed.
-It’s a strange reality to accept, but there are now whole swathes of my life that I can no longer remember, time is sometimes an abstract concept and I often get sensory overload in environments I once loved.
+My life changed dramatically after suffering a traumatic brain injury (TBI) in October of 2013.
+I do not remember the accident and only have vague memories of the weeks, months and year that followed.
+It’s a strange reality to accept, but there are whole swathes of my life that I can no longer remember.

-In the summer of 2014 I took an extended leave of absence from my job as an Olympic Triathlon Coach; This previously high pressure and time intensive job was not something my injury could now endure.
-It was during this time that I took to the mountains surrounding Crested Butte, Colorado for weeks at a time to experience what I can only describe as “Wilderness Therapy.”
+In the summer of 2014 I took an extended leave of absence from work.
+It was during this time that I took to the mountains surrounding Crested Butte, CO for weeks at a time to experience what I can only describe as “Wilderness Therapy.”

-It was before one of these trips that I felt compelled to purchase a small camera.
+It was before one of these trips that I felt compelled to purchase a small digital camera.

 I primarily create black and white images.
-For some photographers this is a choice.
+For some photographers, this is a choice.
 For me, when I am fully absorbed in a landscape, the color usually fades away and I see a world bursting to life with vivid blacks, brilliant whites and a rainbow of greys.
-In the rare event that the color does not disappear, this is when I find myself creating color images.

 It is not something I can fully explain.
 It’s just how I see.

 In a very short time, photography has become an invaluable part of my life.
 It is through this medium that I can share with others how I interpret the world around me.
 It allows me to express what I am seeing, feeling and experiencing.
+Photography has provided me the opportunity to confront my existential dilemma caused by the TBI.
 It has helped me to accept the loss of the person I was and learn to embrace the person I am today.